Frequently Asked Questions

 Officers of arms are appointed by the Crown and study, grant and regulate the use of heraldry.
 The officers of arms are ranked by grade starting with a King of Arms, followed by a Herald, and the most junior grade is a Pursuivant.

-Why do some coats of arms have animals holding up the shield?
+Why do some coats of arms have animals, people or mythical beast holding up the shield?

 Peers of the realm and knights of the most senior orders of chivalry are entitled to supporters either side of their coat of arms.
 These supporters must be unique and are either granted for life in the case of a knight or life peer, or hereditary in the case of a hereditary peer.
 Corporate bodies formed by Royal Charter may also have supporters for their arms.